 It is important that agencies determine the appropriate length of time to retain DNS, proxy, event systems and other operational logs.
-Logs are an important information source in in reviews, audits and investigations ideally these should be retained for the life of the system or longer.
+Logs are an important information source in reviews, audits and investigations ideally these should be retained for the life of the system or longer.

-The Archives, Culture, and Heritage Reform Act 2000 the Public Records Act 2005 and the Official Information Act 1982 may determine or influence the length of time that logs need to be retained and if they should be archived.
+The Archives, Culture, and Heritage Reform Act 2000, the Public Records Act 2005 and the Official Information Act 1982 may determine or influence the length of time that logs need to be retained and if they should be archived.

 16.5.13.C.01.
-Control: System Classification(s): All Classifications; Compliance: MUST Event logs MUST be archived and retained for an appropriate period as determined by the agency.
+ControlSystem Classification(s): All Classifications; Compliance: MUST [CID:2028]

+Event logs MUST be archived and retained for an appropriate period as determined by the agency.
-16.5.13.C.02.
-Control: System Classification(s): All Classifications; Compliance: MUST Disposal or archiving of DNS, proxy, event, systems and other operational logs MUST be in accordance with the provisions or the relevant legislation.

-16.5.13.C.03.
-Control: System Classification(s): All Classifications; Compliance: SHOULD Agencies SHOULD seek advice and determine if their logs are subject to legislation.

-16.5.13.C.04.
-Control: System Classification(s): All Classifications; Compliance: SHOULD Agencies SHOULD retain DNS, proxy and event logs for at least 18 months.
+- 16.5.13.C.02.
+ControlSystem Classification(s): All Classifications; Compliance: MUST [CID:2029] Disposal or archiving of DNS, proxy, event, systems and other operational logs MUST be in accordance with the provisions of the relevant legislation. - 16.5.13.C.03.
+ControlSystem Classification(s): All Classifications; Compliance: SHOULD [CID:2030] Agencies SHOULD seek advice and determine if their logs are subject to legislation. - 16.5.13.C.04.
+ControlSystem Classification(s): All Classifications; Compliance: SHOULD [CID:2031] Agencies SHOULD retain DNS, proxy and event logs for at least 18 months.